 Even more so Cersei Lannister in particular, who managed to surprise even Magnificent Bastard Petyr Baelish with how fast she managed to alienate everyone and turn her control of the kingdoms into a disaster.

 After House Frey breaks the rules of Sacred Hospitality by brutally murdering King Robb, his mother and his bannermen at a wedding, the entire North want them dead and the rest of the continent are appalled by them.
 However they also have a rather impenetrable fortress and as of Dances With Dragon the undisputed rulers of the North with House Bolton who too are universally hated for their excessive cruelty.
 Should a Frey be out in the open however its open season for everyone in Westeros.

 Visser Three from Animorphs is a textbook example.
-He's an Ax CrazyEvil Overlord who executes his subordinates at the drop of a hat and makes a hobby out of collecting torture devices and morphing giant alien monsters.
+He's an Ax-CrazyEvil Overlord who executes his subordinates at the drop of a hat and makes a hobby out of collecting torture devices and morphing giant alien monsters.
 Consequently, he's almost universally hated and feared among his fellow Yeerks, with only a few die-hard fanatics expressing loyalty towards him.
-This actually becomes a plot point in later books, as the Animorphs are threatened with the prospect of seeing Visser One take over the invasion and decided it works more to their advantage that Visser Three remain in charge, as his leadership makes the Yeerks less effective.
+This actually becomes a plot point in later books, as the Animorphs are threatened with the prospect of seeing Visser One take over the invasion and decide it works more to their advantage that Visser Three remain in charge, as his leadership makes the Yeerks less effective.

 Dolores Umbridge from Harry Potter is an aversion.
 She manages to appeal to the magic!Nazi/sadomasochist niche that the school just happens to have.
 Plus, many at the ministry seem to find her pleasant enough.